-We do things a little bit differently here at Restora Austin, as we constantly strive to provide the ultimate experience in plastic surgery.
-Our success as one of the busiest breast augmentation practices in the USA is a direct result of that experience and the connection we make with our patients.
-We want to give you a glimpse of what you can expect when you choose us, so what better way to do that than to chronicle the journey of one of our patients, Lauren, from her initial consultation, to the day of her surgery through recovery to her six-month follow-up?
+As an innovator and game changer in breast augmentation among Austin plastic surgery practices, we tweak things a bit to provide clients with a customized approach to breast augmentation.
+We do things a little bit differently here at Restora Austin as we constantly strive to provide the ultimate experience in plastic surgery.
+Our success as one of the busiest breast augmentation practices in the U.S.A. is a direct result of that experience and the connection we make with our patients.
+We want to give you a glimpse of what you can expect when you choose us, so what better way to do that than to chronicle the journey of one of our patients, Lauren, from her initial consultation to the day of her breast augmentation procedure as well as from her initial recovery to her six-month follow-up?
 The video entitled, “The Insider’s Guide to Breast Augmentation”, has been a great tool in eliminating the anxiety and fear of the ‘unknown’ and in providing an accurate overview of our specific process.
 Many of your questions will be answered, but more importantly, you’ll learn the reasoning behind Drs.
-Gordon & Reid’s approach.
+Reid and Gordon’s approach.
 The video has been very well received by patients with many commenting that it answered questions they didn’t even know they had.
-We hope you find it helpful too.
+We hope you find it helpful, too.

 Breast Augmentation Basics

 Will I need to stop any of my medications before surgery?